-An honest, independent review of ZIWI Peak dog food — covering ingredients, nutrition, NZ pricing, and whether the premium is justified.
+Honest review of ZIWI Peak dog food for NZ owners — ingredients, nutrition, and NZ pricing analysed.
+Does the premium air-dried format justify the cost?

 The short version